adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 ![Drawing on Canvas](/assets/2024-09-04/02-canvas-1.png)

 _Fig.
 2.1.
-Canvas element is attached and visible on the page, but nothing is rendered inside_
+Canvas element (a map) is attached and visible on the page, but nothing is rendered inside_

 ```html
 <canvas